SoftwareAG/c8y-docs/content/dtm/localization.md

 - label: localization
   title: Localization
   content: "
-  If you want to add translations for the custom properties or asset types created, or if you want to add custom translations for the existing static text in the DTM application, you can achieve it by using the Localization feature.
+  Use the **Localization** feature to add translations for custom properties or asset types, or to add custom translations for the existing static text in the DTM application.

-  Once you create all custom properties and asset types, all those names are added as keys in the **Localization** page.
-You can further add the translations as required.
+  Once you created all custom properties and asset types, their names are added as keys in the **Localization** page.
+Add further translations as required.

-  To add a new translation in the DTM application, click **Add term** in the top menu bar.
-Add the text to be translated as key and add the translations as required.
+  To add a new translation, click **Add term** on the top menu bar.
+In the resulting dialog box, add the name of the key, followed by the translation in the respective field.

-  *To use this feature, subscribe to Feature branding in the Enterprise tenant.*"
+  Note that to use this feature, you must be subscribed to Feature-branding application in the Enterprise tenant.*"
 ---

 {{< c8y-admon-related >}}